codemeleon/AlnViewer/README.md

 AlnViewer is a simple interactive command-line key binding based viewer to display pre-processed multiple sequence alignments.
 Alnviewer can be used locally or over remote login to visualize one or multiple alignments without leaving the command-line user interface.

-A desire to be able to able to visualise large multiple sequence alignments, stored on a remote host, without the need to leave the command line, initiated the design of the program.
+A desire to be able to able to visualise large multiple sequence alignments, stored on a remote host, initiated the design of the program.

 The program is being developed by the MiDEP group at the [Malawi Liverpool Wellcome Trust Clinical Research Programme](http://www.mlw.medcol.mw/index.php/microbial-ecology.html), as part of the activities of the [H3ABionet Consortium](http://www.h3abionet.org/).